Enrique Borja: Career

 Borja was recruited by Universidad Nacional at the age of 17.
 He made his professional debut for the club on 1 March 1964 in a Copa Mexico match against Zacatepec, and made his league debut a year later.
 Borja quickly established himself as a key player, becoming the league's second-leading scorer during the 1968-69 season.

 On 27 March 1969, Borja was transferred to Club América for a fee of 400,000 pesos.
 According to statements made by the club's president, the player's transfer was due to his desire for a salary increase, which the institution was unable to provide at that time.
 Borja, who was not in agreement with the transfer, sought to halt the move.
 On 4 July, Borja and Club América reached an agreement.

-Borja achieved notable success at Club América, leading the league in scoring for three consecutive seasons and winning two league titles.
-He scored over 100 goals in all competitions for the club.
-Borja retired from professional football on September 1977.
+Borja achieved notable success at Club América, leading the league in scoring for three consecutive seasons and winning five trophies, including two Primera División titles.
+He scored over 100 goals in all competitions for the club before retiring from professional football in September 1977.

 On the international stage, Borja made 65 appearances for Mexico over a nine-year period, scoring 31 goals.
-He represented Mexico at the FIFA World Cup in 1966 and 1970.
+He represented his home country at the FIFA World Cup in 1966 and 1970.
+Borja retired from the national team as its all-time leading goalscorer, a record he held for two decades until Carlos Hermosillo surpassed it.